- Carbon Trading

 Traditional wastewater treatment plants (WWTP) are big outdoor installations with various negative characteristics.
 The look and smell of the bulky, industrial water management systems are two of the most significant.
 They are unpleasant, but they also necessitate large infrastructure investments since investors must not only construct the physical facility but also plan and develop the whole infrastructure for transporting wastewater to the WWTP.

-The choice of a particular conventional method is largely influenced by several parameters, including waste type and concentration, effluent heterogeneity, the necessary level of cleaning, and cost.
+Several parameters, including waste type and concentration, effluent heterogeneity, the necessary level of cleaning, and cost largely influence the choice of a particular conventional method.
 Due to improved performance, availability, and low cost of raw materials, microorganisms, including bacteria.
 The use of several wastewater management techniques by both living and non-living microorganisms to remove and recover toxic or precious metals from industrial wastewaters has gained popularity over the years.

 Bacteria, nematodes, and other tiny organisms are used in biological treatments to decompose organic wastes through natural cellular processes.
 Garbage, trash, and partially digested meals are all common sources of organic matter in wastewater.